Compare Providers

 The Bottom Line

-Neither, however, provides the independent certification, verified accuracy, or cell-level diagnostic depth that UK dealers increasingly need for Consumer Rights Act compliance and buyer confidence.
+Neither, however, provides the independent TUV certification, verified accuracy, or cell-level diagnostic depth that UK dealers increasingly need for Consumer Rights Act compliance and buyer confidence.

 See How Battery Health Check Compares